Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 ## 🎥 Profiling

-The `StreamingDataLoader` supports profiling your dataloading.
-Simply pass the following `profile_batches` argument as follows:
+The `StreamingDataLoader` supports profiling your data loading.
+Simply use the `profile_batches` argument as follows:

 ```python
 from lightning.data import StreamingDataset, StreamingDataLoader